octokit/webhooks.js/README.md

 2. Using the REST API for [repositories](https://developer.github.com/v3/repos/hooks/) or [organizations](https://developer.github.com/v3/orgs/hooks/)
 3. By installing a [GitHub App](https://developer.github.com/apps/).

-`@octokit/webhooks` helps to handle the webhook events sent by GitHub to your server.
+`@octokit/webhooks` helps to handle webhook events sent by GitHub to your server.

 ## Example